featurist/hyperdom/readme.md

 * `args` - arguments to be passed to the `renderComponent` function
 * `component` - a component which can be returned from any render function.
 Can also be returned from an event handler to indicate that only this component needs to be re-rendered.

-## Components and Controllers
+## Use Components Sparingly

-Plastiq doesn't really have components like React or directives like AngularJS, nor does it have first class controllers.
+Most of the time you won't need components, nor first class controllers.
 Instead the `render` functions can contain controller logic by responding to events and delegating to the model.
 The page can be broken down into reusable sections by extracting `render` functions that render different parts of the model.
-It's refreshingly simple, and reuses familar abstractions like functions and objects so all the usual refactoring techniques apply.
+It's refreshingly simple, and reuses familiar abstractions like functions and objects so all the usual refactoring techniques apply.

 In the example below we have a `render` function and a `renderPerson` function.
 The `renderPerson` acts as a reusable component for rendering and handling interaction for each person.